-Materiality for the Partnership financial statements as a whole was set at £13.7 million, determined with reference to a benchmark of Partnership profit before tax, normalised to exclude this year's Partnership Bonus and exceptional items (as disclosed in notes 2.8.2 and 2.5, respectively) by averaging over the last three years due to fluctuations in the business cycle, of £273.6 million, of which it represents 5.0% (2018: 5.0% of actual partnership profit before tax, Partnership Bonus and exceptional items).
+Materiality for the Partnership financial statements as a whole was set at £13.5 million, determined with reference to a benchmark of Partnership profit before tax, normalised to exclude Partnership Bonus and exceptional item s (as disclosed in notes 2.6.2 and 2.3, respectively) by averaging over the last three years due to fluctuations in the business cycle, of £273.6 million, of which it represents 5.0% (2018: 5.0% of actual Partnership profit before tax, Partnership Bonus and exceptional items.

-Materiality for the parent company financial statements as a whole was set at £3.6 million (2018: £3.6 million), determined with reference to a benchmark of company total assets, of £122.4 million, of which it represents 3.0% (2018: 3.0%).
+Materiality for the parent company financial statements as a whole was set at £12.0 million (2018: £14.0 million), determined with reference to a benchmark of £2,943.8 million which is total assets.
+Materiality on this basis represents 0.5% (2018: 0.3%).

-We agreed to report to the audit and risk committee any corrected or uncorrected identified misstatements exceeding ± 0.7 million, in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the audit and risk committee any corrected or uncorrected identified misstatements exceeding £0.7 million, in addition to other identified misstatements that warranted reporting on qualitative grounds.